-viii.
-Annuities purchased in the name of the Trustee unless immaterial, are included in these Financial Statements at the amount of the related obligation, determined using the most recent Scheme Funding valuation assumptions and methodology.
-Annuity valuations are provided by the Scheme Actuary as at the year-end date.

-b) Investment Income

-- i.
-Dividends from quoted securities are accounted for when the security is declared ex-div. - ii.
-Interest is accrued on a daily basis. - iii.
+- vii.
+The Special Purpose Vehicles (SPV) is valued on a discounted cash flow basis by an in-house treasury team.
+A discount rate, based on property asset backed bonds and adjusted for Kingfisher plc's credit rating, is applied to the projected future cash flows.
+The discount rate changes to a risk free rate when the vacant possession value of the properties exceeds the value of the future income streams. - viii.
+Annuities purchased in the name of the Trustee unless immaterial, are included in the Financial Statements at the amount of the related obligation, determined using the most recent Scheme Funding valuation assumptions and methodology.
+Annuity valuations are provided by the Scheme Actuary as at the year-end date. - b) Investment Income - i.
+Dividends from quoted securities are accounted for when the security is declared ex-dividend. - ii.
+Interest is accrued on a daily basis.

+- iii.
 Investment income is reported net of attributable tax credits but gross of withholding taxes which are accrued in line with the associated investment income.
 Irrecoverable withholding taxes are reported separately as a tax charge. - iv.
 Investment income arising and distributed from pooled investment vehicles is recognised on an accruals basis.
 Income arising from underlying investments of the pooled investment vehicles is rolled up and reinvested within the pooled investment vehicles accumulation fund.
 This is reflected in the unit price and reported within 'Change in Market Value'. - v.
 Receipts from annuity policies held by the Trustee to fund benefits payable to Scheme members are included within investment income on an accruals basis to match benefits payable. - vi.
 Income from the SPV investment is recognised on a paid basis.
 Accrued income due for the period to 31 March but paid post year end is reflected in the year end valuation of the SPV asset.